Battle Of Buxar

 Q. What were the main causes of the Battle of Buxar?

-Q. What was the outcome of the Battle of Buxar?
+Q. What were the consequences of the Battle of Buxar?

-Q. How did the Battle of Buxar impact India's future?
+Q. How did the Battle of Buxar shape the future of India?

 Commonwealth of Independent States (CIS)